 Fix: Display Driver Stopped Responding and has Recovered

-Sometimes, a Windows computer may become incredibly sluggish during use, followed by the computer’s screen going off and then turning back on again, at which point an error message stating that the “Display driver stopped responding and has recovered” can be seen in the Notification Area in the bottom-right corner of the screen.
-This happens when a feature known as Timeout Detection and Recovery (TDR) determines that the GPU has not responded within the allotted period of time and restarts the display drivers in order to save the user the trouble of restarting the computer entirely.
+Sometimes, a Windows computer may become incredibly sluggish during use, which may be followed by the computer’s screen turning off and then back on.
+After this, an error message stating, ‘Display driver stopped responding and has recovered’ can typically be seen in the Notification Area, located in the bottom-right corner of the screen.
+This usually happens when a feature known as Timeout Detection and Recovery (TDR) determines that the GPU has not responded in the allotted period.
+In such instances, TDR restarts the display drivers, saving the user from having to restart the computer entirely.

-Some of the most common causes of the “Display driver stopped responding and has recovered” error message are a lot of programs and applications running and stressing the GPU, a problem with the affected computer’s display drivers and an overheating GPU.
-This issue is known to affect all versions of the Windows Operating System from Windows XP to Windows 10.
-If you happen to see the “Display driver stopped responding and has recovered” error message once in a blue moon, there is no cause for alarm.
-However, if you start seeing the “Display driver stopped responding and has recovered” error message pretty often, there might be a pretty serious underlying issue.
+Some of the most common causes of the “Display driver stopped responding and has recovered” error include excessive program activity straining the GPU, issues with the computer’s display drivers, and an overheating GPU.
+This issue affects all versions of the Windows operating system, from Windows XP to Windows 10.
+Occasional appearances of this error message are not a cause for alarm.
+However, if the message appears frequently, it may indicate a serious underlying issue.

 Display Driver Stopped Responding and has Recovered